nejdetckenobi/gimme-that/README.md

 ### Clamav is not configured properly

+#### Easy way

+Linux users, after the installation, run `gimmeconf` and you should be OK.
+If you're not, then you should try the hard way.

+#### Hard way

+I am assuming that you reinstalled the following packages:
+(If you didn't, please try reinstalling the packages.)

+- clamav-daemon
+- clamav-freshclam
+- clamav-unofficial-sigs

 **Note:** `USERNAME` is your account's username. **Not** the name which you created with `gimme add`.

 Stop the ClamAV first: